Ansel291/weatherApp/README.md

 ## Overview:

-This is a Weather API React App that searches for live current weather conditions by city or zip code as well as displaying the 3-day forecast and a 24-hour temperature forecast for the current day.
+This is a Weather API React App that searches for live weather conditions by city or zip code as well as displays the 3-day forecast and a 24-hour temperatures.

 ## Tech Stack: